-Tulane has one of the most geographically diverse student bodies in the entire nation - 85% of our students travel from over 300 miles away to attend Tulane.
+Tulane has one of the most geographically diverse student bodies in the entire nation - 85% of our students travel from over 900 miles away to attend Tulane.
 With them they bring a unique mix of interests, backgrounds, and cultures, and Tulane's traditions play a defining role in uniting such a diverse group.
-Being part of the Tulane family is something extraordinary, and rich traditions like ours are rare.
-Read below about some of our Tulane traditions and watch this video to see even more!

 Traditional events begin as soon as students arrive on campus in the fall.
-After everyone settles in their dorm, the new freshman meet in McAlister Auditorium for an official welcome from university administrators, the head of student government and Tulane’s president, Michael Fitts.
+After everyone settles in their dorm, new freshmen meet in McAlister Auditorium for an official welcome from university administrators, the head of student government and Tulane’s president, Michael Fitts.
 Tulane’s cheerleaders and marching band also join in the Freshmen Convocation festivities.
-After the welcome, freshman join a "second line," as they are led out of McAlister by a traditional New Orleans brass band!
-Everyone cheers on the incoming freshman, and it's a fun start to an incredible college experience.
+After the welcome, freshmen join a "second line," as they are led out of McAlister by a traditional New Orleans brass band!
+Everyone cheers on the incoming freshmen, and it's a fun start to an incredible college experience.